educorvi/edi.chatgpt4plone/README.md

 ![Concept Overview](edi_chatgpt4plone_en.png)

-**With this concept the ChatGPT3 Integration will work for other web application environments and other Web-CMS Systems too.**
+**With this concept the ChatGPT3 Integration will work for other web application environments and other Web-CMS Systems too.
+And because we use LangChain we are able to change the LLM.**

 Thanks to all authors and conributors of used dependencies.